 In 1976 Christian Heritage College was awarded the status of Candidate for Accreditation by the Western Association of Schools and Colleges (WASC) and was given full Accreditation in 1984.
 The college is also a member of the Council for Christian Colleges and Universities (CCCU).

 In 2005, Christian Heritage College became San Diego Christian College and in 2014, SDC moved to a new campus in Santee.
-While the name and location has changed, the mission remains the same: to engage Christians in an academic community that offers a liberal arts education, promotes an environment of scholarship, and fosters the examination of truth, preparing them to influence the world through Godly character within a framework of the authority and inerrancy of Scripture.
+While the name and location has changed, the mission remains the same: to educate and inspire students through the truth of Scripture and the development of competencies that prepare graduates whose purpose is to impact the world.

 New Santee Campus: